logseq/docs/db-version-changes.md

 ## File Graph Changes

+* File graphs are no longer supported in browser.
 * There is no longer a [conversion feature for filename formats](https://docs.logseq.com/#/page/filename%20format)
 * Attribute changes:
   * The attribute `:block/content` was renamed to `:block/title`.
 If used in an advanced query including in config.edn's `:default-queries`, change it to use `:block/title` e.g. `[?b :block/content "content"]` -> `[?b :block/title "content"]`